Before you can submit an admissions appeal, please first read through our appeals guidance pages.

 Any parent or guardian who has been refused a school place for their child has the right to appeal the decision.

 If you are not allocated a place at a preferred school, you have the right to an independent appeal.
 You can appeal for more than one school.

-If you are not offered a place at your first choice school, we will send you appeal guidance with your allocation letter.
+If you are not offered a place at your first preference school, we will send you appeal guidance with your allocation letter.

 For schools using the local authority's services, appeals must be lodged by the dates shown on the local authority appeal timetable.
 This is published before offers are made.
 Other schools will have their own arrangements.

-Appeals for children with a Statement of Special Educational Needs or an Education, Health and Care plan
+Appeals for children with an Education, Health and Care Plan

-Independent Appeal Panels are not able to consider appeals for children who have Statements of Special Educational Needs or Education, Health and Care plans which specify provision in a mainstream school.
-Such appeals should be referred to the First-tier Tribunal (Special Educational Needs and Disability), and can only be made within two months of the issuing of the final statement.
+Independent Appeal Panels are not able to consider appeals for children who have an Education, Health and Care Plan which specify provision in a mainstream school.
+Such appeals should be referred to the First-tier Tribunal (Special Educational Needs and Disability), and can only be made within two months of the issuing of the final Plan.